rgommezz/react-native-offline/README.md

 );
 ```

 When you attempt to fetch data on the internet by means of dispatching a plain action or a thunk in offline mode, the middleware blocks the action and dispatches an action of type `@@network-connectivity/FETCH_OFFLINE_MODE` instead, containing useful information about "what you attempted to do".
-It provides the next action payload for plain objects:
+It provides the below action payload for plain objects:

 ```js
 {